v0idx/fall-detector/README.md

 ## Current Ability

 When built and flashed to an ESP32, that has been connected to an MPU6500, button, and buzzer, detects a fall via acceleration and then sounds a buzzer, whilst publishing an event to an MQTT feed

+## Contributions

+Not currently accepting contributions for this project, as it is aimed at being a personal learning opportunity, and not intended for use or adoption at this stage.